rdmpage/bionames-manuscript/README.md

 ## Mapping names to taxa

 Matching taxon names to classifications can present problems.
 Ideally there would be a one-to-one mapping between a name and a taxon, but complications often arise.
 In addition to the typical problems of synonymy (more than one name for the same taxon) and homonymy (the same name used for different taxa), name and taxon databases may store different name strings.
-For example, ION has four records for the name "Nystactes":
+For example, ION has four records for the name "Nystactes" (each name is followed by the its LSID):

 Nystactes				      urn:lsid:organismnames.com:name:2787598
 Nystactes Bohlke		  urn:lsid:organismnames.com:name:2735131